gitGNU/gnu_kenozooid/doc/user/deco.rst

 or to specify gas mix switch depth in explicit way::

     $ kz plan deco --rmv 16 -gl 20 -gh 90 -6 'ean27@0 ean50@22' 42 25

+The example of decompression dive plan generated with above command can be viewed :download:`here <deco-plan.txt>`.

+The dive plan output is in `reStructuredText format <http://docutils.sourceforge.net/rst.html>`_ and can be simply printed or converted to many formats like PDF or HTML.

 Dive Plan Input
 ---------------